CallumMackenzie/VirtualCloset/README.md

 As a user, I want to be able to ...

 - create & remove accounts
-- create & remove closets
+- create & remove closets from accounts
 - add & remove clothing from my closets
 - search through closets
-- create outfits from clothing
+- create & remove outfits out of clothing
-- save outfits to my catalogue
+- modify outfits
 - search my catalogue